SalorMoon/Homework/README.md

-# Homework
+# School 21
 The C language.
-Homework from the tutor.